LAMS Logo

 Most of the observed sensitive periods in the young child are involved with his senses – his learning tools.
 The child’s interest is spontaneous.
 From birth he/she is interested in his surroundings and gradually he/she makes order from them.
 This spontaneous interest and inclination toward order is the basis of the Montessori materials.
 Little Angels Montessori School provides a prepared environment in which the child may freely utilize these periods of sensitivity for order and for work, for the development of language and mathematics and for the development of scientific and social attitudes necessary for a wholesome life.

 The most accurate means by which a school program can be evaluated is by the enthusiasm of the child at work.
 Dr. Montessori’s discoveries about the environment and the child have provided a love of learning for children all over the world.
-The Montessori primary program is designed for children from age of 21/2(fully potty trained) through 6 years.
+The Montessori primary program is designed for children from age of 2 1/2 through 6 years.
 We at LAMS follow the traditional Montessori method and we invite you to join us in making a difference in your child's life by scheduling a tour of our school.

 Areas of Focus